ulfschneider/ulf.website/content/posts/2023-09-01-evening-ride.md

   - strael
   - sports
 ---
 A beautiful ride.
-Streets have been wet because of previous but during the ride no rain.
+Streets have been wet because of previous rain but during the ride no rain.
 I came home 15 minutes too late.
 It was already dark and I did not have lights with me :-(.

 <figure class="hero">
 <img src="/img/strael/IMG_4538.jpg" alt="A misty green valley with woods and meadows">